rajat-1994/Kaggle-siim-melanoma/README.md

     pip install -r requirements.txt
     ```

-2. Download the dataset(jpeg folder) and zip it in *data* folder from [kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/data).After downloading *data* folder should look like this
+2. Download the dataset(jpeg folder) and zip it in *data* folder from [kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/data).
+After downloading *data* folder should look like this

     ```
     data/